Cape Town to Johannesburg in 12 days

 • 15:30 Boat trip on the Saint Lucia estuary.
 The park in which the estuary is located is a world natural heritage.
 The cruise is a treat for bird watchers with over 500 species to see, coastal dune forests and marshes.
 With over 800 hippos and 1,500 crocodiles in the St Lucia ecosystem, you are sure to come face to face with one of these creatures during your cruise.

-Day 6 - Stopover in Swaziland ( eSwatini)
+Day 6 - Stopover in Swaziland (Eswatini)

 After breakfast, you depart for Eswatini (new name for the Kingdom of Swaziland) where you will meet your local guide. eSwatini is a State located in southern Africa and landlocked between South Africa and Mozambique.
 This magnificent little country offers kilometers of parks and large natural spaces particularly suitable for hiking or safaris.
 Indeed, in addition to its unique and spectacular landscapes, eSwatini is home to many animal species that will delight lovers of African wildlife.